LuisGuerraa/BscInformaticsWork/README.md

 # My Work

 ## Brief overview
 Hey!
 Welcome to my repository where I show you some of my projects done in the context of [Computer Science and Engineering](https://isel.pt/cursos/licenciaturas/engenharia-informatica-e-de-computadores) degree at [ISEL](https://isel.pt/).

-The following examples of projects are not all i've done but are the most fun and interactive that i did.
-In addition to these projects i also worked on projects that were developed in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/)([CLI](https://en.wikipedia.org/wiki/Common_Language_Infrastructure),[CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime), [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language) and .NET), [Assembly x86](https://en.wikipedia.org/wiki/X86_assembly_language), [Matlab](https://www.mathworks.com/products/matlab.html), [C](https://en.wikipedia.org/wiki/C_(programming_language)), [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [SQL](https://en.wikipedia.org/wiki/SQL).
+The following examples of projects are not all I've done but are the most fun and interactive that I did.

+In addition to these projects I also worked on projects that were developed in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/)([CLI](https://en.wikipedia.org/wiki/Common_Language_Infrastructure),[CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime), [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language) and .NET), [Assembly x86](https://en.wikipedia.org/wiki/X86_assembly_language), [Matlab](https://www.mathworks.com/products/matlab.html), [C](https://en.wikipedia.org/wiki/C_(programming_language)), [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [SQL](https://en.wikipedia.org/wiki/SQL).
 Assembly x86 code was written and executed on PDS16, an experimental processor provided by ISEL.

+For the final project, a nursing home care system was developed.
+It includes a web app (React), a mobile app (React Native),  a Web API (C# .NET), a Machine Learning component (Python/Pytorch) and a notifications module (Pusher).
+All contents of this project including documents, reports, user manuals, links to the repos used and to the apps deployed are acessible through [SALI](https://www.sali.social/).

-In the "Docs" folder you can find some of other course's coding (specified in each sub-folder) as well as some reports of more theorical courses.
+In the "Docs" folder you can find some of other course's coding (specified in each sub-folder) as well as some reports of theorical courses.

 Hope you enjoy!
-If you have any concerns or questions don't hesitate to reach me!
+If you have any questions don't hesitate to reach me!

 ## Some software projects developed throughout the course: